 Carbon fiber has a high strength-to-weight ratio but it isn’t quite as strong as titanium.
 Because carbon fiber is so much less dense, more material can be used to create enough strength while still maintaining a light weight.

 Of course, the frame material isn’t the only factor that determines the frame weight.
 You’ll also need to consider the quality of the frame.
 A low-end carbon fiber frame will contain filers and more resin, which increase weight.
 A low-end carbon frame could weigh around the same as a titanium frame.

-Another factor to consider is the weight of the components.
+Other important factors to consider include the weight of the components and rider.
 An ultralight carbon fiber frame fitted with heavy low-end components could weigh more than a titanium frame fitted with lightweight high-end components.
 For example, switching to high-end carbon wheels can reduce your bike weight by around 300 grams.
 Higher-end groupsets are significantly lighter than lower-end models.
 The weight of the tires, handlebars, hubs, etc. all play a role

 For recreational riders, the weight difference between titanium and carbon fiber frames is pretty insignificant.
 In fact, most riders could probably stand to lose the extra 1-2 pounds difference rather than cut the weight from their bike.
 This would produce a better performance gain than riding a lighter frame.

-Winner: Carbon fiber.
-A carbon frame weighs around 1.5lbs or 680 grams less than a titanium frame, on average.
+Winner: In terms of weight, carbon fiber wins.
+A carbon frame weighs around 1.5 lbs or 680 grams less than a titanium frame, on average.

 Titanium Vs Carbo Fiber Comfort

 Titanium frames offer a more comfortable ride than carbon fiber.
 The reason is that titanium does a better job of absorbing shocks from the road.
 This is possible because titanium is less rigid than carbon fiber.
 It can flex a bit as you ride.